Creative and Cultural Industries Management MSc

-Chiara Dalla Libera, MSc Creative and Cultural Industries Management (Italy)
+Chiara Dalla Libera, Creative and Cultural Industries Management MSc (Italy)

 What were you doing before you started your course?
 I graduated in Spanish and English language and literature in Italy in 2008.
 Afterwards I travelled around Europe for two years thanks to the Erasmus Mundus Programme: I completed my MA in "Crossways in Cultural Narratives" in 2010, a joint interdisciplinary degree in European studies issued by the Universities of Siantago de Compostela, Sheffield and Nova Lisboa.
 Afterwards I stayed in Lisbon where I worked for five years as account manager in a private aviation company and as administative assistant as the University of Nova Lisboa.

 Why did you choose to study your course?
 Why Sheffield University Management School?
-I was looking for a career change and when I read the description of the MSc CCI I realised it was exactly what I was looking for.
+I was looking for a career change and when I read the description of the CCIM programme I realised it was exactly what I was looking for.
 Moreover, I had already studied at the University of Sheffield for a semester with the Erasmus Mundus programme and I had a very good experience.
 The fact that my MSc is in the Management School was an additional reason: it was important to me that the course had high chances of employability and I wanted a business oriented attitude and knowledge.